- Huw Hughes |

 The crucial Christmas trading period instead marked the sixth consecutive December to record negative sales growth, with in-store high street sales dropping by -1.9 percent in December from a negative base of -2.3 percent in the same period in 2017.

-In-store fashion sales fell in-store by -2.0 percent year-on-year from an already poor base of -3.8 percent for the same month in 2018.
+In-store fashion sales fell by -2.0 percent year-on-year from an already poor base of -3.8 percent for the same month in 2018.
 BDO’s High Street Sales Tracker also revealed that December marked the worst year on record for in-store like-for-like sales since they began tracking their data in 2006.
 Last year recorded 11 consecutive months of negative sales growth in brick-and-mortar stores since January.

 Last minute shopping fails to restore festive cheer to the high street